ItsMysterix/Slurpy/README.md

 - Docker & Docker Compose
 - Node.js 20+ (for local development)
 - Python 3.11+ (for local development)
-- Clerk account (for authentication)
+- Supabase account (for authentication & database)
 - Supabase project (for database)
 - Stripe account (for payments)